 Children in danger

 In developing countries, many parents are too poor to afford a nutritious meal for their children three times a day.
-One way such children get healthy food is by attending schools where mid-day meals are provided for free.
+One way such they get healthy food is by attending schools where mid-day meals are provided for free.
 This is especially true in a country like India where almost 100 million children rely on such programs.

 Though child labor is technically banned in several countries, developing nations have their share of child laborers.
 The CCP virus lockdown has blocked their incomes, pushing them and their families into poverty.
 Children in places like the Indian subcontinent, Africa, the Middle East, etc., live in areas where clean water could only be acquired from external means, like a water supply truck.